List of Gossip Girl characters: Maureen van der Bilt

-Tripp van der Bilt
+Trip van der Bilt

-Portrayed by Aaron Tveit in seasons two, three and five, William "Tripp" van der Bilt III is Nate's older, "political minded" cousin, who was getting married in the second season and argues with Vanessa over Nate's future.
+Portrayed by Aaron Tveit in seasons two, three and five, William "Trip" van der Bilt III is Nate's older, "political minded" cousin, who was getting married in the second season and argues with Vanessa over Nate's future.
 He then convinces Nate to take the internship at the Mayor's office but Nate does otherwise by traveling to Europe for the summer.
 In the third season he runs for office, with Nate's help and wins the congressional seat.
-Tripp starts an affair with Serena when he discovers that Maureen created a plot that would win him the election.
+Trip starts an affair with Serena when he discovers that Maureen created a plot that would win him the election.
 Their affair ruins his marriage and compromises his career and is discovered during a disastrous Thanksgiving.
-The following day, Tripp and Maureen agree to certain terms concerning Serena and his career.
+The following day, Trip and Maureen agree to certain terms concerning Serena and his career.
 Serena refuses to continue such an agreement of her becoming a mistress and they fight.
-While on the road back to Manhattan, Trip and Serena collide towards a bridge and Tripp places Serena on the driver's seat to remove himself from any implication of arrest.
+While on the road back to Manhattan, Trip and Serena collide towards a bridge and Trip places Serena on the driver's seat to remove himself from any implication of arrest.
 Nate later punches him for getting Serena into an accident.
-Tripp resurfaces in Season 5 when Nate gets a tip that Tripp's wife is having an affair.
-Tripp causes Chuck and Blair's car accident, intending to target Nate out of jealousy.
+Trip resurfaces in Season 5 when Nate gets a tip that Trip's wife is having an affair.
+Trip causes Chuck and Blair's car accident, intending to target Nate out of jealousy.